observIQ/bindplane-agent/docs/getting-started.md

 OpenTelemetry is at the core of standardizing telemetry solutions.
 At observIQ, we’re focused on building the very best in open source telemetry software.
 Our relationship with OpenTelemetry began in 2021, with observIQ, contributing our logging agent, Stanza, to the OpenTelemetry community.
 Now, we are shifting our focus to simplifying OpenTelemetry solutions to its large base of users.
 On that note, we launched a collector that combines the best of both worlds, with OpenTelemetry at its core, combined with observIQ’s functionalities to simplify its usage.

-In this post, we are taking you through the installation of the BindPlane Agent and the steps to configure the agent to gather host metrics, eventually forwarding those metrics to the Google Cloud Operations.
+In this post, we are taking you through the installation of the BDOT and the steps to configure the agent to gather host metrics, eventually forwarding those metrics to the Google Cloud Operations.

 ## Connect to BindPlane